 To claim your share of Up North nature—as in scenic views of Lake Michigan and the Glen Lakes, not to mention loads of sand in your pockets and shoes—make for the Sleeping Bear Dune Climb, west of Glen Arbor on M109.
-Either spend a couple hours lounging up and down this 130-foot sand hill or climb it and keep going for a 3-mile round-trip hike to Lake Michigan and back.
+Either spend a couple hours hiking up and down this sand hill of hundreds of feet or climb it and keep going for a 3-mile round-trip hike to Lake Michigan and back.
 If you opt for the 3-mile round trip, it is essential you be prepared with sunscreen, snacks, plenty of water and appropriate footwear—Teva-type sandals work the best.
 Caution: this hike is too long and arduous for young children, the elderly or anyone who is not in shape.

 You’ll need a $10 pass, good for the week (or opt for the $20 annual pass) to get into the Sleeping Bear Dunes National Lakeshore—a price that is well worth this adventure.